 Good morning, and Happy National Chocolate Mousse day!
+Are you ready to celebrate?
+I know I am!

 In honor of the holiday, and of course the fact that today is letter C in the A-Z Blogging Challenge, I am going with Chocolate.
 Chocolate Hazelnut Mousse to be exact.
+And ohhhhh em gee…. it’s simply decadent and rich and perfect.

 I’ve made chocolate mousse several times, and it’s not one of those things you can just whip up without measuring because you really want it to turn out perfect.
+And this recipe makes it turn out perfect every time.

 So before I jumped into making it for the blog, I googled a few recipes to make sure that what I had written on my index card was accurate.
 For the most part, the recipe I had, matched several online.
 I found several instances of mostly the same recipe.